 Can I use a substitute for the ground flax?

 The ground flax in this recipe can be subbed 1:1 for chia seeds, but please know it will affect the look of the cookies.
 I haven't tried this recipe with any other substitutes that I could recommend.

 These orange cardamom cookies can be stored on the counter at room temperature for 3-4 days.
 They can also be frozen up to 1 month and just need to defrost at room temperature before eating.
 While cookies can be stored in a closed container in the fridge and will keep up to 2 weeks, I've found storing them in the fridge can dry them out or make them less chewy.

 I truly hope you all love these chewy Vegan Orange Cardamom Sugar Cookies topped with a delicious tangy orange glaze!
 Stay on the lookout for next months sugar cookie flavor coming in July.
 Enjoy!

-Looking for more vegan orange recipes?
+Looking for more vegan orange dessert recipes?
 Check out these SGTO favorites!

 Orange Cardamom Cookies

 - ½ cup vegan butter (113 grams)

 - ½ cup+ 2 tbsp organic sugar ((124 grams- ½ cup for dough, 2 Tbsp for rolling before baking)